oxfun-github/oxfun-exchange-docs/source/includes/_v3_restapi.md

 ### GET `/v3/markets`

-Get a list of markets on CoinFlex.
+Get a list of markets on Opnx.

 > **Request**